-There are just 28 days remaining until the kickoff of the 2017 high school football season.
-But make no mistake, preparations for the upcoming campaign got underway months ago in weight rooms, sand pits and practice fields throughout the state.
+There are just 22 days remaining until the kickoff of the 2020 high school football season.
+But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
 And teams throughout northeast Georgia are in full countdown mode.

 With that in mind, we spent the last couple of weeks catching up with programs around our area to get a feel for how the summer is going and what coaches believe the fall will look like.
 We call the series "Two-a-Days" in honor of those old-school grinding sessions that lead us out of summer and into fall, asking each area coach two key questions about the state of their respective programs.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 The Wildcats have been one of Class 2A’s most consistent winners since 2012 averaging more than 10 wins a year with five quarterfinal appearances and a berth in the 2017 state championship game.
 But coach Jaybo Shaw said it’s time to really step things up in 2020.

 And the time most certainly seems now if they are to accomplish that.
 They have the nation’s No. 1 junior quarterback prospect in Gunner Shaw (4,599 combined yards, 62 TDs in 2019) and a slew of talent up and down the roster.

 We caught up with Shaw to see if they are making progress and how his group is handling heightened expectations.

 QUESTION: Coach, you lost some good receivers but with the addition of Adriel Clark from Riverside, and some talented guys a year older now, how is Gunner and a remade receiving corp meshing so far?